shurjopay-plugins/sp-plugin-python/README.md

 ## How to use this shurjoPay Plugin

-#### Use `pip` to install this plugin inside your project environment
+#### Use `pip` to install this plugin inside your project environment.

 ```
 pip install shurjopay-plugin
 ```

 #### Create a .env file inside your project's root directory.
-Here is a sample .env configuration
+Here is a sample .env configuration.
 ```
 SP_USERNAME=sp_sandbox
 SP_PASSWORD=pyyk97hu&6u6